School Science Lessons

 Daidzein, C15H10O4, dihydroxyisoflavone, a phytoestrogen, is anti-inflammatory, anti-microbial, antioxidant, phytoestrogenic, antineoplastic.

-It occurs in soybean, tofu, alfalfa sprouts, red clover, chickpeas, peanuts, kudzu, Streptomyces padanus, and in Glycine soja.
+It occurs in soybean, tofu, alfalfa sprouts, red clover, chickpeas, peanuts, kudzu, (Streptomyces padanus), and in (Glycine soja).

 Equol, C15H14O3, (S)-Equol, a hydroxyisoflavan, is the main active product of daidzein metabolism produced by microflora in the gut.